My Secret Ingredient

 This is the one paint I simply could not do without

 It is a tube of artists' acrylic raw umber.
 I have tried others but Liquitex is by far the best.

 I use it as a very thin wash which I apply to the entire figure once painted.
 It really brings the figure to life with a slightly weathered look which blends the colours and brings out the detail without the need to do any outlining.

 You can buy it in most artist supply shops or online.

-I put a small amount on the palette, thin it down with a lot of water and wash it over the figures with a large soft brush.
-The wash should be very thinned down - little more than a puddle of muddy looking water.
+I put a small amount of paint on the palette, thin it down with a lot of water and wash it all over the figures with a large soft brush.
+The paint should be very much thinned down — little more than a puddle of muddy looking water.

 These 17th century artillerymen are painted but have not yet had the wash applied.
 They are OK but look a little flat.

 The Raw Umber wash picks out the detail and adds a realistic patina to the figures which brings them to life.